matthiasn/octopress-blog/source/_posts/2014-10-06-Building-Systems-in-Clojure-2.markdown

       ([r] (println step) (step r))
 {% endcodeblock %}

-Now when we run the same as above on the REPL, we see what the step function actually is:
+Now when we run the same as above on the REPL, we can see what the step function actually is:

     birdwatch.twitterclient.processing=> (into [] (streaming-buffer) chunks)
     #<core$conj_BANG_ clojure.core$conj_BANG_@5fd837a>
     ["{\"foo\":1}" "{\"bar\":42}" "{\"baz\":42}"]

-Interesting, the step function is **conj!** which, according to the **[source](https://github.com/clojure/clojure/blob/clojure-1.7.0-alpha2/src/clj/clojure/core.clj#L3208)**, adds **x** to a **transient collection**[^6].
+Interestingly, the step function is **conj!** which according to the **[source](https://github.com/clojure/clojure/blob/clojure-1.7.0-alpha2/src/clj/clojure/core.clj#L3208)** adds **x** to a **transient collection**[^6].

 The step function is different when we use the transducer on a channel, but more about that when we use it in that scenario.

 There's more to do before we can **compose all transducers** and attach them to the appropriate channel.
 Specifically, we can receive valid JSON from Twitter, which is not a tweet.
 This happens, for example, when we get a notification that we lag behind in consuming the stream.
 In that case we only want to pass on the parsed map if it is likely that it was a tweet and otherwise log it as an error.
-There is one **key** that all tweets have in common which does not seem to appear in any status messages from twitter: **:text**.
+There is one **key** that all tweets have in common, which does not seem to appear in any status messages from Twitter: **:text**.
 We can thus use that key as the **predicate** for recognizing a tweet:

 {% codeblock tweet? predicate function lang:clojure processing.clj%}
 (defn- tweet? [data]